 Initially, businesses saw the migration to the Cloud as an incremental process.
 But the pandemic removed barriers and resistance to digital transformation.
-Adopting Cloud technology, keeping their teams safe, maintaining productivity, building remote teams, remotely onboarding new starters and providing real-time reports daily were all added to the long list of new priorities for CFOs and Finance Directors during the pandemic.
+Adopting Cloud technology, keeping their teams safe, maintaining productivity, building remote teams, remotely onboarding new starters, and providing real-time reports daily all added to the evolution of the Finance Director during the pandemic.

 What is business agility?